MinghuiChen43/awesome-deep-phenomena/README.md

   - Arthur Jacot, Franck Gabriel, Clément Hongler. *NeurIPS 2018*
   - Digest: We prove that the evolution of an ANN during training can also be described by a kernel: during gradient descent on the parameters of an ANN, the network function (which maps input vectors to output vectors) follows the kernel gradient of the functional cost (which is convex, in contrast to the parameter cost) w.r.t. a new kernel: the Neural Tangent Kernel (NTK).

+- Neural Ordinary Differential Equations. [[paper]](https://arxiv.org/abs/1806.07366) [[code]](https://github.com/rtqichen/torchdiffeq)
+  - Ricky T. Q. Chen, Yulia Rubanova, Jesse Bettencourt, David Duvenaud. *NeurIPS 2018*
+  - Digest: We introduce a new family of deep neural network models.
+Instead of specifying a discrete sequence of hidden layers, we parameterize the derivative of the hidden state using a neural network.
+The output of the network is computed using a black-box differential equation solver.

 - Towards Understanding the Role of Over-Parametrization in Generalization of Neural Networks. [[paper]](https://arxiv.org/abs/1805.12076)
   - Behnam Neyshabur, Zhiyuan Li, Srinadh Bhojanapalli, Yann LeCun, Nathan Srebro.  *ICLR 2019*
   - Digest:  In this work we suggest a novel complexity measure based on unit-wise capacities resulting in a tighter generalization bound for two layer ReLU networks.
 Our capacity bound correlates with the behavior of test error with increasing network sizes, and could potentially explain the improvement in generalization with over-parametrization.